Prepare to Apply

 You are required to upload a scanned or electronically generated unofficial transcript from each post-secondary institution attended as part of the application.
 Provide a copy of your diploma if your transcript does not list the degree awarded.

 If you are admitted, a final, official transcript from each institution is still required before you can enroll.
 If your undergraduate degree is still in progress, please upload current transcripts at the time of application.
-If you are admitted and choose to attend WWU, you will be required to submit a final official transcript showing the award of the baccalaureate degree prior to registration.
+If you are admitted and choose to attend WWU, you will be required to submit a final official transcript showing the award of the bachelor's degree prior to registration.

 - Documents must be issued within the last two years at the time of application.